 The rifle has a barrel length of 62 cm and an overall length of 118 cm.
 The classic box magazine stores almost up to six rounds (.375).
 With 4.6 kg, the rifle brings enough dead weight to shoot the strong calibers properly.
 All metal parts are plasma nitrided.
 The coating reliably protects against corrosion and, more importantly, reflections that could make shooting difficult.

-With the Mauser 98 Magnum, the big game hunter holds in his hand a rifle that, with its reliability and uncompromising firepower of six (.375) or five rounds (.416 and .450), offers exactly the reserves that a double rifle lacks.
-Moreover, thanks to the legendary long Mauser extractor as well as its sensational lock action, the next shot is available safely and quickly.
+With a Mauser 98 Magnum, the big game hunter holds a rifle in his hand that, with its reliability and uncompromising firepower of six (.375) or five rounds (.416 and .450), offers exactly the reserves that a double rifle lacks.
+Moreover, thanks to the legendary long Mauser extractor as well as its sensational action, the next shot is available safely and quickly.

 The cartridge opening is about 10 mm longer with the Mauser Magnum as with the standard Mauser system and operates without adjustments up to 505 Gibbs.